guettli/check-conditions/README.md

 Improve filtering: Only particular namespaces, only particular ressources.

+Order output, so that results are stable.
+Maybe by kind, namespace, name.

 Check if deletionTimestap is too old.

 Continously watch all resources for changes, monitor all changes.